Electrospray: History

 In the late 16th century William Gilbert set out to describe the behaviour of magnetic and electrostatic phenomena.
 He observed that, in the presence of a charged piece of amber, a drop of water deformed into a cone.
 This effect is clearly related to electrosprays, even though Gilbert did not record any observation related to liquid dispersion under the effect of the electric field.

 In 1750 the French clergyman and physicist Jean-Antoine (Abbé) Nollet noted water flowing from a vessel would aerosolize if the vessel was electrified and placed near electrical ground.

 In 1882, Lord Rayleigh theoretically estimated the maximum amount of charge a liquid droplet could carry; this is now known as the "Rayleigh limit".
-His prediction that a droplet reaching this limit would throw out fine jets of liquid was confirmed experimentally more than 100 years later.
+He predicted that a droplet reaching this limit would throw out fine jets of liquid.
+This was confirmed in 1994.

 In 1914, John Zeleny published work on the behaviour of fluid droplets at the end of glass capillaries.
 This report presents experimental evidence for several electrospray operating regimes (dripping, burst, pulsating, and cone-jet).
 A few years later, Zeleny captured the first time-lapse images of the dynamic liquid meniscus.

 Between 1964 and 1969 Sir Geoffrey Ingram Taylor produced the theoretical underpinning of electrospraying.
 Taylor modeled the shape of the cone formed by the fluid droplet under the effect of an electric field; this characteristic droplet shape is now known as the Taylor cone.
 He further worked with J. R. Melcher to develop the "leaky dielectric model" for conducting fluids.

 log(N+1) number of publications about electrospray by year: patent families from Questel-Orbit, non-patents from Web of Science and from SciFinder-N.

 The number of publications about electrospray started rising significantly around 1990 (as shown in the figure on the right) when John Fenn (2002 Nobel Prize in Chemistry) and others discovered electrospray ionization for mass spectrometry.